thomasgoldberger/softwarequality-without-testing/Part2-Softwarequality_without_testing.md

 In the first part of this three part series we learned about the importance of a quality mindset or better said, a quality-first mindset, also we looked into our building block to create long lasting quality and defined that each individuum has the responsibility to form his own but also help to form others mindset.

 Today we go a bit deeper into the roles and their responsibility.
 Basically, is to say, that everybody is equally responsible, to generate and deliver as much quality as possible.
-The how will differs from role to role and from individuum to individuum.
+The how will differ from role to role and from individuum to individuum.

 ## Quality depends on teamwork: The Quality Hopper